 Play Without Hearing: No audio cues are necessary to play the game well.

 Similar Games With More Accessibility Features for Audio

 If you want to play Ark: Survival Evolved, but it doesn't offer the Audio accessibility features you require, these similar games extend the Audio accessibility:

-We've documented 1 accessibility feature for Communication in Ark: Survival Evolved which deals with how you can communicate with other players in the game and what options are available to customise and control this interaction.
+We've documented 3 accessibility features for Communication in Ark: Survival Evolved which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.

 Player-to-Player Online Communication